 The letter of intent you submit is a make or break.
 No pressure.

 It is a pivotal process that needs careful planning.
-Here’s hoping our nine best practices of writing a letter of intent for colleges will help you excel in this and get you through the first stage of the admissions process.
+Here’s hoping our nine best practices for writing a letter of intent for colleges will help you excel in this and get you through the first stage of the admissions process.

 If you’re not confident about submitting a well-written letter of intent, Writers Per Hour is here to help.
 Our team of experts what goes into writing a letter of intent that stands out and gets candidates to the next stage.

-All you have to do is provide us with the guidelines and we’ll put together a top-notch letter of intent for college.
+All you have to do is provide us with the guidelines, and we’ll put together a top-notch letter of intent for college.